 Do not disable this option for full server to ESX jobs.
-The calculation time is when the system state protection processes hard links.
-If you disable the calculation, the hard link processing will not occur and you may have problems after failover, especially if your source is Windows 2008.
+The calculation time is when the source generates a hard link report that the target will use to process hard links on the target.
+If you disable the calculation and thus the report generation, the hard link processing that occurs on the target will be ineffective and you may have problems after failover, especially if your source is Windows 2008.

-Delete orphaned files-An orphaned file is a file that exists in the replica data on the target, but does not exist in the protected data on the source.
-This option specifies if orphaned files should be deleted on the target during a mirror, verification, or restoration.
+• Delete orphaned files-An orphaned file is a file that exists in the replica data on the target, but does not exist in the protected data on the source.
+This option specifies if orphaned files should be deleted on the target.